 \section{Introduction}

-The restricted solid\-/on\-/solid (RSOS) models~\cite{Andrews:1984af,Forrester:1985vsv} in the regime~III is a well\-/known class of two-dimensional integrable lattice models of classical statistical mechanics, which have minimal conformal models~\cite{Belavin:1984vu} as their scaling limit at the critical point.
-The minimal conformal models $M(p,q)$ are labeled $0<p<q$ is a pair of coprime integers, so that their central changes are \eq It is natural to label the RSOS models by the same pair of integers and call them $\RSOS(p,q)$.
+The restricted solid\-/on\-/solid (RSOS) models~\cite{Andrews:1984af,Forrester:1985vsv} is a well\-/known class of two-dimensional integrable lattice models of classical statistical mechanics.
+Depending on the parameter they have several regimes, which have different scaling limits in the vicinity of the critical point.
+We will consider the so called regime~III, which provides minimal conformal models~\cite{Belavin:1984vu} at the critical point.
+The minimal conformal models $M(p,q)$ are labeled by a pair of coprime integers $0<p<q$, so that their central charges are \eq It is natural to label the RSOS models by the same pair of integers and call them $\RSOS(p,q)$.
 For $q=p+1$ the minimal conformal models are unitary, which corresponds to the RSOS models with positive Boltzmann weights.
 For $q>p+1$ the minimal models are non\-/unitary, while the corresponding RSOS models contain negative Boltzmann weights.
 The models also depend on the temperature\-/like parameter $\epsilon\ge0$.
 The value $\epsilon=0$ corresponds to the critical point.
 For $\epsilon=\infty$ all Boltzmann weights except the largest in absolute value ones vanish, so that only a few configurations are allowed and have equal weights.
 This can be interpreted as the zero temperature limit.

-Off the critical point correlation functions in the RSOS models can were found~\cite{Lukyanov:1994re,Lukyanov:1996qs} in the framework of the algebraic approach~\cite{Jimbo:1992br,Davies:1992sva,Foda:1993fg,Jimbo:1994qp}.
+Off the critical point correlation functions in the RSOS models were found~\cite{Lukyanov:1994re,Lukyanov:1996qs} in the framework of the algebraic approach~\cite{Jimbo:1992br,Davies:1992sva,Foda:1993fg,Jimbo:1994qp}.
 This approach makes it possible to calculate lattice correlation functions and, more generally, form factors of lattice operators.
 Form factors are matrix elements of operators defined in terms of the transfer\-/matrix approach with respect to eigenvectors of the transfer matrix.
 In the scaling limit in the vicinity of critical points the lattice form factors become well-known form factors of local operators of quantum field theory~\cite{Smirnov:1992vz}.